South Texas Drug Addiction

 Several of the staff are Spanish-speaking, and the ratio of staff to public means that each person pursuing sobriety and freedom from addiction can get plenty of one-on-one time with the staff.

-People staying at this center to achieve a new life without drugs or alcohol are referred to as students, as much of the Narconon drug and alcohol rehabilitation program involves studying new life skills that enable a person to make drug-free decisions, to recover their own self-esteem and enjoyment of life, and learn also how to restore relationships with family and friends that may have been destroyed by the addict’s lifestyle.
+People staying at this center to achieve a new life without drugs or alcohol are referred to as students, as much of the Narconon drug and alcohol rehabilitation program involves studying new life skills.
+Obtaining these skills enable a person to make drug-free decisions, to recover their own self-esteem and enjoyment of life, and learn also how to restore relationships with family and friends that may have been destroyed by the addict’s lifestyle.

 Contact Narconon for more information on this center.